unified-ban/Docs/docs/setup.md

 title: First setup
 ---

-There are a few steps required to start using the Telegram bot and they are all listed below.
+There are a few steps required to start using the Telegram bot and are all listed below.

 ## Administration
 First of all, add the official [@unifiedban_bot](https://t.me/unifiedban_bot) as administrator in the group where